shengyanli1982/toolkit/README.md

 ### 5 HttpServer

 The [**httpserver**](./pkg/httpserver/) module is a tiny http server that can serve Kubernetes Pod.
 It is written in Go and uses the standard library.
+Just only support health check.